Frequently Asked Questions

 Cable Fault Locators

-Even though there is a calibration service offered by Radiodetection/Riser Bond for TDRs, it is normally not required.
-Calibration is more often performed at the time of replacement of the two (2) internal batteries: a NiMH rechargeable battery, plus a “button type” back-up battery on the main board.
-This should happen approx. every three (3) years.
+Even though there is a calibration service offered by Radiodetection for TDRs, it is normally not required.
+Calibration is more often performed at the time of replacement of the internal batteries.

 Do the spikes of the A-Frame need to touch the ground?